ARS-SWRC/GEE-KGCC/README.md

 - View classification uncertainty.
 - View classification timelines.

 Launching an instance of the app in the online code editor can be done in a two-step process.
+In the editor, paste the contents of Koppen-Climate-App.js and Koppen-Climate-MainFunc.js from the WebApp folder into the editor and save them as separate scripts using the same file names.
+The latter script is imported by the former script, and therefore, a line in former script needs to be modified to have the correct path.